Get Quote

 WVTR values measured at 38°C/90% RH.
 ICH zone suitability reflects forming material contribution only — final pack qualification requires complete container closure integrity testing per USP <1207>.

 The WVTR gap between standard PVC and cold-form Alu-Alu is not a marginal engineering difference — it is 10x to 300x depending on film gauge.
-For any hygroscopic syringe product targeting Zone IVb markets, specifying PVC to save $0.008 per blister card is the most expensive decision a pharma buyer can make. — Forester Xiang, HIJ Machinery
+For any hygroscopic syringe product targeting Zone IVb markets, specifying PVC to save $0.008 per blister card is the most expensive syringe blister pack materials decision a pharma buyer can make. — Forester Xiang, Founder of HIJ Machinery, 20 years of pharmaceutical machinery expertise across 100+ pharmaceutical facilities worldwide

 Sterilization Method Determines Lidding First — Everything Else Follows